 - Tooth and gum damage, so commonly diagnosed by today’s dentists, is prevented

 - The superior quality of the miswak brush head means that you get a powerful clean with a gentle touch

 - The special slightly-frayed heads can easily be screwed into the reusable handle

-- The biodegradable handle of the SWAK toothbrush is made in Germany from Polylactic Acid (PLA) which is produced from GMO-free sugar.
+- The bio-based handle of the SWAK toothbrush is made in Germany from Polylactic Acid (PLA) which is produced from GMO-free sugar

 For many millennia indigenous people have brushed their teeth in an effort to maintain them.
 In Arabian culture the use of a toothbrush is actually a part of religious practice; the Prophet Mohammed teaches in his scripture the use of miswak twigs.
 Also in India we have found evidence of the use primitive toothbrushes for religious and medical purposes in ancient writings like those of the Ayurvedic doctor Susruta from the 6th century BC.
 In Europe willow twigs were used for dental hygiene before the implementation of the toothbrush in the 18th century; fast forward to 1926 and the Berlin dentist Dr. Bruno Möhring patented a toothbrush similar to the SWAK.